abdmas31/abdmas31/README.md

 ## 🌐 Personal Projects

 ### 1️⃣ FoundIt - Web App
-**Tech Stack**: javascript, tailwind css, firebase, react FoundIt is a modern web application designed to help people recover their lost items and return found items to their rightful owners.
+**Description**:FoundIt is a modern web application designed to help people recover their lost items and return found items to their rightful owners.
 Built with React and Firebase, it offers a seamless, real-time experience for users
+**Tech Stack**: javascript, tailwind css, firebase, react
 - 📂 [Repository](https://github.com/abdmas31/foundit-app) | 📸 [Screenshots](https://link-to-images.com)